relsqui/matrix-repro/README.md

 * **Change:** Just the above, not messing with the variables elsewhere yet.
 * **Expected/Why:** Honestly I'll be unhappy if this is different from the above, but checking to see if this actually causes them all to start in the `[full ci]` case.
 * **Result:** Well, okay, at least it's not that.
 Seriously what the heck though.
+This did work before, and the only difference is which variable I'm testing ... isn't it?

-Reverting this one before I continue.
+Reverting this change before I continue.

 <!-- For easy copy/paste: